1912–1913 Little Falls textile strike: Socialist activists arrive in Little Falls

 Soon after the strike began, organized labor advocates and socialists from the surrounding area began to come to Little Falls to help the strikers.
 In Schenectady, located about 55 mi down the Mohawk River from Little Falls, Mayor George R. Lunn, a member of the Socialist Party of America, recruited many to come with him to Little Falls to help organize the strikers and recruit more textile workers to join in picketing.
 While Mayor Lunn wished to hold a rally at Clinton Park (an area located directly across the street from the Phoenix Mill), city authorities took advantage of local ordinances to bar the socialists from holding the meeting, with one ordinance requiring permits from city officials to hold a rally and another forbidding gatherings of over 20 people in public.
 These ordinances were often enforced inconsistently, as previous political rallies by Democratic politicians William Sulzer and Martin H. Glynn had been allowed, but were invoked to prevent socialists who attempted to speak at the park.
 Local law enforcement officials were highly sympathetic to the mill owners, and both Herkimer County Sheriff James W. Moon and Little Falls Police Chief James "Dusty" Long stated that speeches by the socialists could possibly provoke a riot and further civil unrest.
 Many activists who attempted to speak in favor of the strike were arrested on charges of disturbing the peace or blocking traffic, including Mayor Lunn himself on October 15.
 Lunn refused to pay a $50 fine and was sentenced to a 50-day jail sentence.
+Regarding the strike and involvement of the socialists, Police Chief Long stated, "We have a strike on our hands and a foreign element to deal with.
+We have in the past kept them in subjugation and we mean to continue to hold them where they belong".
+In addition to law enforcement, local media institutions were also critical of the strike, with the Little Falls Journal and Courier expressing disapproval of the workers' decision to strike, saying, "The question of whether the wages paid were starvation or not, did not, and cannot enter into the merits of the case.
+The employer fixed the wages that he was willing to pay, and the men were at liberty to accept the employment or not. ...
+There were no extraordinary conditions, no disturbances, no suffering, no distress, so far as anyone here knew".